2026 Travel Dates Coming Soon

 Service Projects

-Each year Rustic Pathways works with the local community’s leaders to identify the most-needed projects.
-This year we’ll work on projects focused on improving educational opportunities for girls in rural regions of Peru.
+Each year, Rustic Pathways collaborates with local community leaders to identify the most-needed projects.
+Recent projects focused on improving educational opportunities for girls in rural regions of Peru.

 The nonprofit organization provides access to high school education for girls from remote rural communities where there is no secondary school.
-The Rustic Pathways students will spend the morning working while the girls are in class, and then they’ll share a lunch with the Peruvian students and have the afternoon to get to know them a bit and finish up the service work.
+The Rustic Pathways students will spend the morning working while the girls are in class, and then they’ll share lunch with the Peruvian students and have the afternoon to get to know them a bit and complete the service work.

 Food

-Students will eat at a variety of locations and will enjoy both Peruvian and international fare.
-Breakfast is the lightest meal of the day, which usually includes eggs, bread, fruit, tea and coffee.
-Lunch is usually a soup followed by a main course (a typical meal called a “menu” in Spanish), and dinner is usually just a main course.
+Students will eat at a variety of locations and enjoy both Peruvian and international cuisine.
+Breakfast is the lightest meal of the day, which usually consists of eggs, bread, fruit, tea, and coffee.
+Lunch is usually soup followed by a main course (a typical meal called a “menu” in Spanish), and dinner is usually just a main course.

 Peruvian food incorporates a lot of potatoes, quinoa, and chicken, but most importantly, it’s all delicious!
 Come ready to try new foods, along with plenty of juice and tea.

-Students also will be provided bottled and purified water while in Peru–as much as they can drink!
+Students will also be provided with as much bottled and purified water as they can drink while in Peru!
 Tap water is fine for showering/brushing teeth.
-Please remember to bring your reusable bottle water so we can minimize our plastic usage.
+Please remember to bring your reusable water bottle so we can minimize our plastic usage.

 I used to like hiking.
 Now I love hiking and want to do more.
 I never was a soccer person and now I love soccer.
 I didn’t previously try new foods and now I’ve tried guinea pig… It’s time to go with the flow and live in the moment.